anmcarrow/autobooster/README.md

 ## Features

 - Automatic performance tuning according to predefined or configured AVG amount.
-- Easy to configure, it's just a shell script + INI=file
+- Easy to configure, it's just a shell script + INI-file
 - Lightweight and efficient
 - Compatible with various Linux systems